About The Just Trust

 with either lived experience and/or deep subject matter expertise.

-They are a strategic thinker and master project manager with
+They are a strategic thinker and master project manager with either

-collaborative work environment where they manage multiple projects
+fast-paced, collaborative work environment where they manage

-trusted, collaborative relationships with grantees or other
+of building trusted, collaborative relationships with grantees or

 This person loves thinking outside the box.
 They also love